 This post may contain affiliate links which won’t change your price but will share some commission.

-With the onset of fall, and the temperatures starting to drop, it’s that time of year where summer is officially on its way out.
+With the onset of fall, and the temperatures starting to drop, it’s that time of year when summer is officially on its way out.
 But as the long summer days fade, I like to turn the focus back onto what I can do to enjoy as much time as I can with this little family of mine.
 It is easy when your kids are little to think you have loads of time to play with them and that they will always be around.
 Sometimes it feels as if they may never leave, and you are doomed to be stuck in the endless chaos of motherhood.
-I know I have been there, and I am still very much in it.
-But my oldest turns 18 this next year, and I can see how quickly the moments of having all three of my babies home are slipping through my fingers.
+I know I have been there and am still very much in it.
+But my oldest turns 18 this next year, and I can see how quickly the moments of having all three of my babies home slip through my fingers.

-We have come to love our time spent playing games.
+We have come to love the time spent playing games.
 But I have realized that finding games that the whole family can enjoy together can be tricky unless you like playing Uno or Candy Land all the time.
 Umm, thanks but no thanks…

 Here Is Our Humble List Of The Best Family Games:

 - Parent Not Approved